 - If you previously received treatment for your allergies/asthma, were they effective?

-Using the information you have provided, the allergist will determine if you’ll need further testing to determine:
+Using the information you have provided, the allergist will determine if you’ll need further testing to decipher the following:

 - Allergens are causing your allergic reactions